canonical/checkbox/checkbox-ng/docs/index.rst

 ..
-CheckBoxNG documentation master file, created by sphinx-quickstart on Wed Feb 13 11:18:39 2013.
+CheckboxNG documentation master file, created by sphinx-quickstart on Wed Feb 13 11:18:39 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-CheckBoxNG
+CheckboxNG
 ==========

-CheckBoxNG is a hardware testing tool useful for certifying laptops, desktops and servers with Ubuntu.
-It is a new version of :term:`CheckBox` that is built directly on top of :term:`PlainBox`
+CheckboxNG is a hardware testing tool useful for certifying laptops, desktops and servers with Ubuntu.
+It is a new version of :term:`Checkbox` that is built directly on top of :term:`PlainBox`

-CheckBoxNG *replaces* CheckBox, where applicable.
+CheckboxNG *replaces* Checkbox, where applicable.

 .. warning::